livelifelively/documentation-driven-development-tools/src/workflows/task-documentation.md

 ---

-## Phase 3: Implementation & Operational Details
+## Phase 3: Implementation and Operational Planning

-**Goal:** To finalize the document with all remaining details required for implementation and maintenance.
+**Goal:** To define the maintenance, monitoring, and implementation guidance for the task by populating Schema Families 5 and 6.

-1.  **AI Assistant's Action**: After Pass 2 approval, populate all remaining families:
+1.  **AI Assistant's Action: Draft Operational and Implementation Sections**

-    - `5 Maintenance and Monitoring`
+    - **Family 5 (Maintenance & Monitoring):** Draft the `5.2 Target Maintenance and Monitoring` sections, including Error Handling and Logging strategies.
-    - `6 Implementation Guidance`
-    - `7 Quality & Operations`
-    - `8 Reference`
-2.  **Checkpoint**: The AI Assistant presents the final, complete draft.
-3.  **Human's Action**: Perform a final review of the entire document.
+    - **Family 6 (Implementation Guidance):** Draft the `6.1 Implementation Log / Steps`.

+2.  **Human's Action: Review and Refine**

+    - Review the proposed strategies for monitoring and the step-by-step implementation plan.
+    - Ensure the plans are robust, feasible, and clear enough for a developer to execute.

+3.  **Checkpoint: Operational and Implementation Review**
+    - The Human and AI Assistant jointly review and approve all sections from Families 5 and 6.

+**Exit Criteria:** All sections within Families 5 and 6 are documented and approved.

+---

+## Phase 4: Quality and Testing Strategy

+**Goal:** To define the complete quality assurance and testing strategy for the task by populating Schema Family 7.

+1.  **AI Assistant's Action: Draft Quality and Operations Sections**

+    - Propose a detailed **`7.1 Testing Strategy / Requirements`**.
+    - Define any task-specific **`7.2 Configuration`**.
+    - Outline **`7.3 Alerting & Response`** protocols if applicable.
+    - Provide the exact **`7.5 Local Test Commands`** needed to validate the implementation.

+2.  **Human's Action: Review and Approve Quality Plan**

+    - Review the testing strategy, configuration, and local test commands for completeness and correctness.
+    - This is a critical checkpoint to ensure the task can be delivered with high quality.

+3.  **Checkpoint: Quality and Operations Review**
+    - The Human and AI Assistant jointly review and approve all sections from Family 7.

+**Exit Criteria:** All sections within Family 7 are documented and approved.

+---

+## Phase 5: Final Review and Approval

+**Goal:** To conduct a final holistic review, add any supplementary reference material, and formally approve the task for implementation.

+1.  **AI Assistant's Action: Prepare for Final Review**

+    - **Family 8 (Reference):** Add any necessary appendices, glossaries, or links to external resources.
+    - Ensure all other sections are complete, links are working, and formatting is consistent.
+    - Announce that the task documentation is ready for final approval.

+2.  **Human's Action: Final Approval**
+    - Read the finalized `*.task.md` document from top to bottom.
+    - Give final approval, marking the task as ready for implementation.

-4.  **Outcome**: The task documentation is now considered "complete" and implementation can begin.
+**Outcome:** The task documentation is now considered "complete" and implementation can begin.

-**Focus Points for AI Assistant:**

-- Ensure all required families (`5`, `6`, `7`) are present and fully detailed.
-- Do not omit optional families (`8`) without explicit reason.
-- Double-check that all tables and lists match the format specified in the schema.